Skip to content

 Advanced Defensive Technologies

-Implementing advanced technologies like firewalls, intrusion detection systems, and encryption is crucial.
+Implementing advanced technologies like web app firewalls, intrusion detection systems, and encryption is crucial.
 A next-generation firewall (NGFW) offers more comprehensive protection compared to traditional firewalls.

 Use multi-factor authentication (MFA) to add an extra layer of security.
 This significantly reduces the risk of unauthorized access.